Rdelux/CarND-Path-Planning-Project/README.md

 ### Path Planner Implementation

 The code model for generating paths that satisfy the listed goals is described in detail in this report.
+This project uses the Term 3 Simulator to provide visualization of the vehicle opeation, as well as feeding data to the C++ path planning code for path generation.
+The focus of this project is to generate a path that the vehicle can follow while satisfying the given goals.

 ### General Motion